 If you are awaiting an order of a natural carpet or rug, please do let us know if you are self-isolating or feeling symptoms of COVID-19.
 Your safety, as well as that of our team members, is our highest priority as we work together to delay the spread of this coronavirus.

-We’d like to say thanks to you, our valued customers, for your continued support.
-Even during these uncertain times we have been overwhelmed by your loyalty.
+We’d like to say thanks to you for your continued support.
+Even during these uncertain times, we have been overwhelmed by your loyalty.

 Choosing the right all-natural carpet can be difficult if you don’t know what options there are.
 In this article, we’ll identify what counts as natural flooring, the main materials on offer and which will work best in your home.